 .

-The cheapest replacement windows may not include all the finishing touches a home requires.
-Standard locks and handles should be included, but you may have to pay extra for stylish, bespoke options.
+The cheapest replacement windows may include only some finishing touches a home requires Standard locks and handles should be included, but you may have to pay extra for stylish, bespoke options.

 The energy rating is crucial in determining how effectively a window reduces bills.
 The British Fenestration Rating Council (BFRC) independently verifies how thermally efficient windows are.
-They rate windows from A++, the best, and E, the worst.
+They rate windows from A++ forthe best, and E for the worst.
 UK building regulations now state that all new buildings should have windows rated no lower than C. While upfront costs will be higher, the long-term savings can be considerable given the average lifespan of a window of 25 years.

 More on windows